|Married Too Young, a movie featuring (let's never forget) Alluring Provocative Marla.|

 - Tommy: (to Helen) "What's with you dames?
 A fella just wants to dance, and immediately, out come all the cat claws!"

-And then, of course, there is the matter of the brief dream sequence, which doesn't occur until the movie is about 80% completed.
+And then, there is the matter of the brief dream sequence, which doesn't occur until the movie is about 80% completed.
 Surprisingly, since Ed's movies are often considered to be surrealist in nature, you'd think he'd have such scenes in a lot of his movies.
 But the truth is, he really doesn't go down that particular path very often in his scripts.
 The actual, day-to-day waking reality in films like Plan 9 and Bride of the Monster is already so skewed and bizarre that a dream sequence would merely be gratuitous.
-Of course, a pedant could argue that virtually the entirety of Orgy of the Dead (1965) is a dream or fantasy, but that quality makes Orgy an exception.
+A pedant could argue that virtually the entirety of Orgy of the Dead (1965) is a dream or fantasy, but that quality makes Orgy an exception.

 The one big dream sequence in the Wood canon, the one that makes further scenes of this nature unnecessary, occurs in Ed's debut feature, Glen or Glenda?
 (1953).
-It is a lengthy, imaginative, wildly free-associative passage which marks a major, jarring departure from the "reality" of the rest of the movie.
+It is a lengthy, imaginative, wildly free-associative passage that marks a major, jarring departure from the "reality" of the rest of the movie.
 By contrast, Helen's paranoid dream near the end of Married Too Young is tame and sensible.
 But it does bear a passing resemblance to the infamous Glenda dream.
 Both scenes rely on the layering of images, with one bit of film transparently superimposed over another to create a gauzy or ghostly effect.
 And both also employ the taunting repetition of certain words or phrases.
 Glenda fans will undoubtedly recall that poor Glen was vexed by the voice of what sounded like a snotty young girl, chanting fragments of the old nursery rhyme about what little boys and little girls are made of. ("Puppy dog tails" and "everything nice," respectively.)

 In Married Too Young, there is a series of blurry images, most of which are projected over the sleeping form of Jana Lund.
 First we see a bridal magazine, then a marriage license, and then the wedding ceremony itself, with Tommy and Helen once again exchanging "I do"s in front of the Justice of the Peace.
 All the while, we hear a chorus of adult voices -- I'm guessing these are meant to represent Tommy and Helen's disapproving parents -- repeating a single sentence over and over.
 At first, the parents speak one at a time.
 Then they chant in unison.
 But the phrase doesn't change.
 There's a lot of echo on the soundtrack, as well as some eerie sci-fi-type music in the background (is that a theremin I hear?), so it's difficult to make out exactly what they're saying.
 It sounds like: "Now, you get married too young, too young!"* The particular cadence of the actors makes it sound a lot like the "lions and tigers and bears, oh my!" chant from The Wizard of Oz (1939) or even "They're Coming to Take Me Away, Ha-Haaa!" by Napoleon XIV.